SpecFlowOSS/SpecFlowWiki/Advanced-Project-Setup.md

 4. In the `tools` or `..\tools` directories relative to the runtime
 5. The generator obtained through NuGet (`..\..\tools`, relative to the runtime)

-If SpecFlow cannot find the generator or it is older than v1.6.0, the installed SpecFlow generator is used.
+If SpecFlow cannot find the generator, or it is older than v1.6.0, the installed SpecFlow generator is used.
 If you use any custom plugins (e.g. unit test generator), they must be located in the same folder as the generator.

 ## Required Assemblies